Mexico: Independence era (1808–1855)

 Former Royal Army General Agustín de Iturbide became regent, as newly independent Mexico sought a constitutional monarch from Europe.
-When no member of a European royal house desired the position, Iturbide himself was declared Emperor Agustín I. The United States was the first country to recognize Mexico's independence, sending an ambassador to the court and sending a message to Europe via the Monroe Doctrine not to intervene in Mexico.
-The emperor's rule was short (1822–1823) and he was overthrown by army officers in the Plan of Casa Mata.
+When no member of a European royal house desired the position, Iturbide himself was declared Emperor Agustín I. The US was the first country to recognize Mexico's independence, sending a message to Europe via the Monroe Doctrine not to intervene in Mexico.
+The emperor's rule was short (1822–23), he was overthrown by army officers in the Plan of Casa Mata.
+Central America and Chiapas left the union to form the Federal Republic of Central America.

-After the forced abdication of the monarch, Central America and Chiapas left the union to form the Federal Republic of Central America.
 In 1824, the First Mexican Republic was established.
-Former insurgent General Guadalupe Victoria became the first president of the republic — the first of many army generals to hold the presidency.
+Former insurgent General Guadalupe Victoria became the first president — the first of many generals to hold the presidency.
 In 1829, former insurgent general and fierce Liberal Vicente Guerrero, a signatory of the Plan of Iguala that achieved independence, became president in a disputed election.
-During his short term in office, from April to December 1829, he abolished slavery.
+During his term, from April to December 1829, he abolished slavery.
 His Conservative vice president, former Royalist General Anastasio Bustamante, led a coup against him and Guerrero was judicially murdered.

 Mexico's ability to maintain its independence and establish a viable government was in question.
-Spain attempted to reconquer its former colony during the 1820s but eventually recognized its independence.
-France attempted to recoup losses it claimed for its citizens during Mexico's unrest and blockaded the Gulf Coast during the so-called Pastry War of 1838–1839.
-General Antonio López de Santa Anna emerged as a national hero because of his role in both these conflicts; Santa Anna came to dominate the politics for the next 25 years, often known as the "Age of Santa Anna", until his overthrow in 1855.
+Spain attempted to reconquer it during the 1820s, but eventually recognized its independence.
+France attempted to recoup losses it claimed for its citizens during Mexico's unrest and blockaded the Gulf Coast during the Pastry War of 1838–39.
+General Antonio López de Santa Anna emerged as a national hero because of his role in these conflicts; Santa Anna came to dominate politics for the next 25 years, often known as the "Age of Santa Anna", until his overthrow in 1855.